imjoshdean/mascot-bot/README.md

 1. [Create a bot user](https://my.slack.com/services/new/bot) in your Slack account.
 2. Install Beatz-Bot on any computer or server.
-3. Use the API token to execute the bot.
+3. Use the API token (xoxb-a-b) to execute the bot.

 ## Installing